namel3ss-Ai/namel3ss/README.md

 n3 app.ai studio
 ```

-## Why namel3ss
-One `.ai` file describes your data, UI, backend logic, and AI behavior.
+## The reference experience: ClearOrders

+ClearOrders is not a toy demo.

+It is the reference experience for namel3ss.

+It shows:
+- AI answers over structured records
-Runs are deterministic in a clear execution environment, with AI as an explicit boundary.
+- deterministic execution with an explicit AI boundary
-Explainability is built in so you can trust what happened and why.
-The first-run experience is designed to feel finished, not experimental.
+- built-in "Why?" explanations
+- governed memory you can inspect

+If you understand ClearOrders, you understand namel3ss.

 ## What makes it different
 - One `.ai` file defines data, UI, backend logic, and AI.